Greetings King Philip Community:

 WHEN IS THE DECISION MADE?

-The decision should be made no later than 5:30 AM or earlier if possible, so we can notify radio and TV stations.
+The decision should be made no later than 5:30 AM or earlier if possible, so we can notify the television stations.
 If we wait longer to announce a closing, it makes it very difficult for families and school personnel to change their morning routines.
 I send the messages as soon as possible.

 WILL WE CLOSE SCHOOL IF CONDITIONS WORSEN?

 Please keep in mind that, even if weather conditions worsen, we cannot reverse the decision in the morning without endangering students.
 Once the decision is made to open schools, many parents rely on that decision and leave for work.
 If we send students right back home, many will return to unsupervised bus stops and empty homes.
 Unfortunately, even with the best information available from many sources, New England weather can surprise all of us.

 WILL WE DISMISS EARLY IF A STORM IS UNEXPECTEDLY HEAVY DURING THE SCHOOL DAY?

 Early dismissals are very unlikely, we risk sending students home to empty houses.
 Families should please have a plan in place in the event it is necessary.
 Our system shares buses with two of the elementary districts to transport all of the grades.
 This is one of the reasons why our school start and dismissal times are earlier than the elementary schools.
 After one group is transported the buses go and begin another loop.
 We are not able to call additional buses to release all of the students from all the schools at once.
 Therefore, conditions may warrant a staggered early dismissal for all of the schools.
 This will allow the buses with slow driving conditions to get a head start on their first route and hopefully arrive at the elementary schools close to the planned dismissal time.